rekloud/tinvois-parser/Readme.md

         "VAT", "VALUE" (strings specifying a value) and "OTHER"
     - Convert the values to float and keep them in another DataFrame
     - Detect the rotation and rotate the coordinates back to vertical
     - For each value, extract a feature set.
-Namely tokens that appear in front of it, behind it, or on top of it.
+Namely, tokens that appear in front of it, behind it, or on top of it.
 * Extracting information as follows
     - Date: get the date string via string matching.
 I just look for the first match I find.